AdamWhiteHat/GenericMultivariatePolynomial/README.md

 # GenericMultivariatePolynomial
 A multivariate, sparse, generic polynomial arithmetic library.
-That is, a polynomial in only one indeterminate, X, that only tracks terms with non-zero coefficients.

 This generic implementation has been tested and supports performing arithmetic on numeric types such as BigInteger, Complex, Decimal, Double, BigComplex, BigDecimal, BigRational, Int32, Int64 and more.

 All arithmetic is done __symbolically__.
 That means the result of an arithmetic operation on two polynomials is another polynomial, not the result of evaluating those two polynomials and performing arithmetic on the results.

+An example of a multivariate polynomial would be:

+16*X^2*Y + 12*X*Y - 4*Y - 1

 #